graytl/exhibitions/Metadata/Photography/Image-Descriptions.md

   * Goodpasture studied medicine at Johns Hopkins University, earning his M.D. in 1912.
 He became interested in vaccines working at Chelsea Naval Hospital’s pathology lab during the 1918 influenza epidemic.
 In 1925, Goodpasture arrived at Vanderbilt as part of the move to modernize medical education in the South.
 He discovered how to culture vaccines in fertile hen’s eggs.
 This discovery made possible effective, cheap vaccines for influenza, small pox and other diseases.
 * Image Title | [Lt.
 Kennon's Moustache and Lesser Objects]
   * Filename: Eskind_VUMC-Lt.Kennon-1917.jpg
   * Dr. William G. Kennon specialized in surgery of the eye, ear, nose and throat.
 Vanderbilt and other medical schools recruited doctors and nurses to assist the American Expeditionary Force in France after the U.S. joined the war in 1917.
-One of 12 doctors from Vanderbilt, Kennon worked with Nashville-area nurses and enlisted men at Vanderbilt Hospital Units in Nevers, central France.
+One of 12 doctors from Vanderbilt, Kennon worked with Nashville-area nurses and enlisted men at Vanderbilt Hospital Unit S in Nevers, central France.
 In contrast to the formal portraits, this image shows the photographer’s sense of humor.
 * Image Title | [William Gunter, Jr. autopsy technician and photographer]
   * Filename: Eskind_VUMC-W_Gunter-scrapbook.jpg
   * Gunter was an autopsy technician in the Department of Pathology, as well as a skilled photographer praised by Goodpasture for his work for Pathology and other departments.
 Bill’s brother Albert and his father Bill Sr., both worked in Pathology as assistants or deaners.
 * Image Title | [Rapid Transit in France]
   * Filename: Eskind_VUMC-Transit_in_France-1918.jpg
-  * DESCRIPTION MISSING
-* Image Title | [Lt.
-Kennon's Moustache and Lesser objects]
-  * Filename: Eskind_VUMC-Lt.Kennon-1917.jpg
-  * DESCRIPTION MISSING
+  * The unknown photographer may have been part of the medical staff serving at Camp Hospital 28 with the Vanderbilt unit.
 * Image Title | [Officers' and Nurses' Mess, Camp Hospital 28, Nevers, France 1918]
   * Filename: Eskind_VUMC-WW1-Hospital_Mess-1918.jpg
   * The American Expeditionary Forces depended upon regular train service, and hospitals were positioned near major railroad junctions.
 Nevers, 150 miles south of Paris, was a central supply depot for matériel, veterinary hospitals, and hospitals.
 Officers at front table include left to right: Dr. Witt, Unknown, Dr. Dixon, Dr. McKinney, Dr. McCabe.
 One officer recalled “we had over 17,000 shattered bones to mend, over 3,500 arms and legs to amputate, and 20 times that many to save.”